MA Arts Management and Heritage Studies

 Depending on the modules you choose, you may experience a range of different assessment methods.
 These usually include essays, individual and group presentations, digital interpretation projects, portfolio building, in-course assessment and project work.
 You may also be asked to complete a reflective log for your projects, allowing you to look back and critically assess your own practice.

-This programme is still relatively new, and it is designed to equip you to fill a gap in the current market and become a cultural leader of the future.
+This degree is designed to equip you to fill a gap in the current market and become a cultural leader of the future.
 We encourage you to build up a portfolio of project work to help with future job applications, and you have opportunities to gain practical work experience.

 As well as the in-depth subject knowledge you will gain, you will improve your skills in research, analysis, communication and critical and cultural awareness.
 You will also benefit from the contacts gained through work with partner organisations and the Centre for Critical Studies in Museums, Galleries and Heritage.

 Graduates from our School have gone onto work as heads of collections, curators and educators in a range of organisations such as local authority museums, national heritage organisations like the National Trust and charitable trusts.
 They have also found success in arts marketing and public relations.
 Others have also continued with their research and PhD level, many of whom work in academia in the UK as well as the US, Hong Kong and Korea.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.